 What is Thrombosis?

-NATF is dedicated to providing patients with the information they need to continue a healthy life after being diagnosed with a blood clot.
-From videos with experts addressing patient questions, to printable materials and further resources, NATF provides patients with the tools they need to make informed healthcare decisions.
+NATF is dedicated to providing patients with the information they need to continue living a healthy life after being diagnosed with a blood clot.
+From videos with experts addressing patient questions to printable materials and further resources, NATF provides patients with the tools they need to make informed healthcare decisions.

 After experiencing a blood clot, it’s normal to have a lot of questions.
 Many people are left feeling confused about why this happened to them and anxious about it happening again.
 NATF is here to be be a support system.
 We are proud to offer a Boston-based in-person support group, as well as an online support group.
 Support Groups